HotoRas/rust-by-example-ko/src-en/cargo/deps.md

 # A binary
 cargo new foo

-# OR A library
+# A library
-cargo new --lib foo
+cargo new --lib bar
 ```

 For the rest of this chapter, let's assume we are making a binary, rather than